SOCIAL SECURITY

 Your Social Security claiming decision is irreversible in most cases and can impact your financial security for decades.
 The right strategy depends on your health, financial situation, marital status, and overall retirement goals.

-Michael Stevens at Capital Wealth Advisors specializes in Social Security optimization for Utah retirees.
+Michael Stevens at Capital Wealth specializes in Social Security optimization for Utah retirees.
 As a fiduciary advisor, we provide unbiased analysis to help you make the claiming decision that maximizes your lifetime benefits.

 Our Social Security optimization service includes: